 By using countertrading resources, the relieving effect on the congestion must be ensured.

-The EU Network Code on System Operation (System Operation Guideline - SOGL) in Article 55(c) lists countertrading among services provided by third parties, through procurement when applicable, that each TSO uses for ensuring the operational security of its control area.
+The EU Network Code on System Operation (Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (System Operation Guideline - SOGL)) in Article 55(c) lists countertrading among services provided by third parties, through procurement when applicable, that each TSO uses for ensuring the operational security of its control area.

 Countertrading in the European Union Internal Electricity Market is part of the broader scope of remedial actions (see Article 22(1)(f) of the SOGL).